- Doctors & Departments

 The mission of this heart-felt organization is to "Conquer Congenital Heart Disease."
 The Pediatric Congenital Heart Association provides helpful information, educational tools and facts about congenital heart disease.
 They have an extensive research section about how they are working toward reaching their mission.
 Becoming a part of their advocacy program will connect you with other heart patients, doctors, researchers and lawmakers committed to conquering congenital heart disease.
 You can also read stories from other families who have children with a heart defect and share your own story on their website as well.
 Telling your story is often part of the healing process.

-Cardiac Kids is a healing group put together by volunteers to support one another through times of need.
+Cardiac Kids is a support group for families of patients with HLHS and other heart conditions to help one another through times of need.
 This group provides a new and helpful perspective on what it's like to manage a congenital heart disease.
 Many of these volunteers are former patients or parents of children treated here.
 Being a part of this group has helped families share stories and get assistance through the healing process.
 You can get involved in the activities and meet-and-greet events that are held throughout the year.
 Weekend conferences are also held every fall and are open to the public.
 Learn more about Cardiac Kids as well as the Cardiac Kids: Parents' Resource Guide and Journal that the group distributes.

 The Congenital Heart Information Network is a national organization that delivers reliable information, resources, advocacy, financial assistance and support for families and adults.
 You will find up-to-date congenital heart disease news and related stories, as well as information about joining email support groups.
 Also, check out their Facebook page to see what is being done in the medical field to help combat congenital heart disease, and read other stories that will inspire and encourage you through your own battle.